It comes as a shock to some people to learn that chickens are omnivores!

 Can Chickens Eat:

 Celery: Yes.
 Your chickens will eat celery but this is not a favorite.
-They will need to be cut into bite sized pieces.
+It will need to be cut into bite sized pieces.

 Mushrooms: Caution.
-You can feed them mushrooms which are safe for humans.
+You can feed them mushrooms that are safe for humans.
 Wild or unknown mushrooms should never be fed to them.

 Onions: Caution.
 In large amounts onions are toxic and they also taint the eggs.